Chapman’s homer in 8th lifts A’s past Royals 3-2

 Stephen Piscotty and Jonathan Lucroy both drove in runs for the A’s, who squandered numerous scoring chances before Chapman came through with a solo home run off Royals reliever Jason Adam (0-1).

-Treinen (3-1) retired five batters to win following a strong start Manaea.
+Blake Treinen (3-1) retired five batters to win following a strong start by left-hander Sean Manaea.
 Winless since May 14, Manaea allowed six hits and two runs over 7 1/3 innings and had six strikeouts with no walks.